|

 In discussions with administrators, what I find very often happens is that the observer adds additional criteria to the specific situation.
 'Most students' sometimes turns into almost everyone in the class (a higher standard that stated); 'engaged' equates to looking and acting busy without regard for the level or quality of engagement; and 'at all times' is ignored in lieu of an unspoken criteria of 'most of the time'.
 If the class is known to have kids with behavior problems or the number of students is high, the criteria is functionally lowered.

 What is really happening is that the observer has internally defined a level that is satisfactory to him or her based on personal experiences, the makeup of the class, and the relationship with the teacher, and that definition is applied unevenly across classrooms.
 That inconsistency is confusing to everyone, and the results of classroom observations cannot be compiled across the building, let alone the district, as a basis for broad decisions.
 The system has a built in subjectivity and personal interpretation of the standards that makes it difficult for any observer to be consistent and fair.
-Rating scales do not work, especially when extremely little effort is put into rater reliability and clear statement of the objectives and indicators.

 Data based observations can make a significant difference.
 Some of the texts on classroom observations provide steps on how to turn a judgment on a rating scale into numbers and then process those numbers as if they were data -- but given all the issues with rating scales I believe this to be a false path.